sneh2411/FPGA-Fabric-Design-and-Architecture/README.md

 refers to the internal structure and organization of a Field-Programmable Gate Array (FPGA) and other variants like OpenFPGA,RISCV Core on Vivado,SOFA and RISC-V core on custom SOFA fabric
 ![FPGA_Architecture](https://github.com/sneh2411/FPGA-Fabric-Design-and-Architecture/blob/main/FPGA_Architecture.png).

 # Day 1 – Introduction to FPGA Architecture, Programming and Vivado Design Flow using Basys board.
-FPGA operating remotely.

 ## Objective

 The objective of Day 1 was to understand the fundamentals of FPGA architecture, FPGA design flow, and implementation of a simple digital design using Xilinx Vivado on the Basys 3 FPGA board and remotely too